onaio/onadata/docs/dataviews.rst

 Retrieving Data using limit operators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lists the data endpoints accesible to the requesting user based on 'start' and/or 'limit' query parameters.
+Returns the data to the requesting user based on 'start' and/or 'limit' query parameters.
 Use the start parameter to skip a number of records and the limit parameter to limit the number of records returned.